-Syncope is a short-lasting (usually 8 to 10 seconds) loss of consciousness caused by a temporary decrease in blood flow to the brain (cerebral hypoperfusion).2 Recurrent, unexplained syncope (RUS) is a loss of consciousness occurring often or repeatedly for no explainable reason.
+Syncope is a short-lasting (usually 8 to 10 seconds) loss of consciousness caused by a temporary decrease in blood flow to the brain (cerebral hypoperfusion).
+Recurrent, unexplained syncope (RUS) is a loss of consciousness occurring often or repeatedly for no explainable reason.
 The primary causes of syncope are cardiac arrhythmias or vasovagal syndromes (loss of consciousness when the body overreacts to certain triggers).
 This loss of consciousness is inevitably associated with collapse which can lead to a high-risk syncopal episode (e.g. syncope while driving); therefore, the prompt identification and treatment of the cause of syncope is of utmost importance.
-According to Hongo et al., "after an initial history, physical exam, and electrocardiogram, the cause of syncope can remain unexplained in up to 47% of patients."3 Although patients with vasovagal syncope, "have a strikingly higher incidence of sudden death than patients with non-cardiovascular syncope."4
+According to Hongo et al., "after an initial history, physical exam, and electrocardiogram, the cause of syncope can remain unexplained in up to 47% of patients."
+Although patients with vasovagal syncope have a relatively nonthreatening condition, patients with cardiac arrhythmic cause of syncope. "have a strikingly higher incidence of sudden death than patients with non-cardiovascular syncope."